UDST/pandana/_sources/tutorial.rst.txt

 First create the network.
 Although the API is incredibly simple, this is likely to be the most difficult part of using Pandana.
-In the future we will leverage the import functionality of tools like ``geopandas`` to directly access OpenStreetMap and networks via shapefiles, but for now the initialization :py:meth:`pandana.network.Network.__init__` takes a small number of Pandas Series objects.
+In the future we will leverage the import functionality of tools like ``geopandas`` to directly access networks via shapefiles, but for now the initialization :py:meth:`pandana.network.Network.__init__` takes a small number of Pandas Series objects.